CyprianDavis/CyprianDavis/README.md

 ## ⚡ Fun Facts
-- When I'm not coding, I enjoy watching movies
+- When I'm not coding, I enjoy watching movies and Video Games
 - Big fan of clean code principles and design patterns
 - Believe the best programs are both functional and elegant